-Originally piloted by K12 educators and students in San Diego and led by UC San Diego’s CREATE, #USvsHate K12 is now a national project of Teaching Tolerance of the Southern Poverty Law Center.
+Originally piloted by K12 educators and students in San Diego and led by UC San Diego’s CREATE, #USvsHate K12 was scaled nationally in 2019-20 by Teaching Tolerance of the Southern Poverty Law Center.
+CREATE and Pollock’s national group #Schooltalking now continue to grow the K12 project nationally.

 #USvsHate in HIGHER EDUCATION